 - Grade III (Severe): Severe injury that can cause pain with normal activities.
 Often patients complain of muscle spasm and bruising.

-Treatment of abdominal muscle injuries is difficult--there is no way to splint the abdomen and it is nearly impossible to fully rest these muscles.
+Treatment of an abdominal muscle injury is difficult--there is no way to splint the abdomen and it is nearly impossible to fully rest these muscles.
 That said, the most important step after sustaining an abdominal muscle strain is to allow the muscle to cool down and allow the inflammation to subside.
 Avoiding exercise to allow the injured muscle to heal is important.
 Activities that cause pain or spasm of the abdominal muscles should be avoided.

 Gentle stretching is helpful, but it should not be painful.
 Stretching excessively can be harmful, and slow the healing process.
 Apply ice to the injured area in the acute phase (first 48 hours after injury), and then after activities.
 Before activities, gentle heating can help to loosen the muscle.